josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/🕯_Exorcising_Safeguarding_Shadows/🧬_report_twinning.md

 ---

+## 🌌 Constellations
+🌀

+---

+## ✨ Stardust

+---

 ## 🏮 Footer

-*Report Twinning* is a living node of the Polaris Protocol.
+*🧬 Report Twinning* is a living node of the Polaris Protocol.
 It documents how institutions fracture inquiry reports into polluted and displaced versions, suppressing accountability while maintaining plausible deniability.

 > 📡 Cross-references: